Open source · Built for Android

 Is my data sent anywhere?

-Only to the LLM provider you pick.
-If you choose AICore on a Pixel 8/9/10, inference is fully on-device and nothing leaves the phone.
+Only to the LLM provider you pick, and the app ships zero analytics or telemetry.
+If you run a downloaded local model (llama.cpp or LiteRT) or AICore on a Pixel 8/9/10, inference is fully on-device and nothing leaves the phone.
 Passwords and API keys are never written to log files.
 Cloud backups skip your saved server credentials and Telegram bot token.

 What LLM providers work?